Cold Showers – How They Help Anxiety & Depression

 Related article: How The Anchoring Technique Can Help Panic Attacks

-So she started taking a three minute cold shower every morning after doing about 10 minutes of breathing exercises and found that not only did her chronic fatigue lift, but she had huge amounts of energy, a better immune system and felt generally more positive about life.
-And apparently if you take a cold shower after doing some form of exercise – which is in itself an anti-stressor – it can double the advantages of the cold water hydrotherapy.
+The routine which is recommended is to take a three minute cold shower every morning after doing about 10 minutes of breathing exercises (featured here on our blog article on Lung Strengthening Breathing Exercises to Reduce Anxiety).
+In addition, if you take a cold shower after doing some form of exercise – which is in itself an anti-stressor – it can double the advantages of the cold water hydrotherapy.
+To prepare yourself for the cold water you can follow the following method:

 One of our LightHearts UK blog readers, Mike Carson, also tried the technique.
 Here’s his response: “My son - who is currently doing a Masters Research Degree at UCL in Neuropsychology - bought me a book by Wim Hof which I read with interest and followed up by taking cold showers every morning for a month (and Monday - Friday since ).
 I have found the effects on my mental state and general energy level quite incredible.
 The main effects for me is a massively improved increase in my speed of decision making and opinion forming which I have found useful at work.
 My stress levels feel lower and my energy levels are much higher than previously."